bmndc/nokia-leo/README.md

 # Known issues

 - RAM optimizations leading to aggressive background task killing.
-This can be mitigated by rooting the phone, then append `echo "0" > /sys/module/lowmemorykiller/parameters/enable_lmk` in the startup script in /boot to disable the 'low memory killer' function and add a swapfile.
+This can be mitigated by rooting the phone, then append `echo "0" > /sys/module/lowmemorykiller/parameters/enable_lmk` in the startup script in /boot to disable the 'low memory killer' function.
+Don't forget to add a swapfile afterwards.
 - Keypad recognizing double-presses instead of single-presses.
 This is due to the short keypress timeout interval in `keyboard.gaiamobile.org` and can be fixed by following this [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html)
 - Incorrect GPS on LTE.
 Not sure why, but you'll have to switch to 2G/3G for the phone to retrieve GPS information properly.